WurthElektronik/FeatherWings/Sensor2CloudConnectivity/azure/README.md

 ## Send data to the IoTHub

 To send data to the IoTHub, the easiest way is to use our example code together with the Calypso WiFi FeatherWing, if you have a M0 microprocessor Feather and WE Sensor FeatherWing.
-Simulator for the raspberry pi can be found in Azure samples [Raspberry Pi Simulator](https://azure-samples.github.io/raspberry-pi-web-simulator/#Getstarted).
-In order to make it work properly iot IP address or DNS must be added to the source code.

 ## Visualize real-time sensor data from Azure IoT Hub using Power BI or Excel